 Cash flow analysis for upstream companies

-Among specific companies, EOG Resources (EOG) managed to keep its ratios low at 1.01x.
-Other upstream firms like EQT (EQT) and Devon Energy (DVN) maintained ratios at even lower levels of 0.57x and 0.43x in fiscal 3Q15.
+In terms of specific companies, EOG Resources (EOG) managed to keep its ratios low, at 1.01x.
+The upstream firms EQT (EQT) and Devon Energy (DVN) maintained ratios at even lower levels of 0.57x and 0.43x, respectively, in fiscal 3Q15.

 Complications in the industry

 The upstream industry is capital intensive.
 Lower cash flows increase a company’s chance of being caught in a vicious cycle of debt raising and refinancing.